mduessler/nvim-config/README.md

 # My nvim config

 This is my nvim config which uses lazy as plugin manager.
+This config was developed with NVIM v0.11.4.

 ## Goals

 1. Development and implementation of a nvim configuration to provide an integrated development environment (IDE) for software projects.
-2. Developing my own UI for Neovim, implemented in Lua, to extend the IDE functionality and improve the user experience.
+1. Developing my own UI for Neovim, implemented in Lua, to extend the IDE functionality and improve the user experience.

+## Dependencies

+- Nvim v0.11.4 or higher

 ## Installation